ucsdlib/workshops/_posts/2020-09-29-carpentries-ucsd-ucla-ucb.markdown

 ## Audience

-* Graduate students and other researchers (do not need to have any previous knowledge of the tools that will be presented at the workshop).
+All graduate students and other researchers (do not need to have any previous knowledge of the tools that will be presented at the workshop).

 ## Resources